Corporate-Owned Life Insurance in Alberta

 What's the difference between corporate-owned and personally-owned life insurance?

-Personally-owned life insurance is paid for with after-tax personal dollars; the death benefit goes directly to your named personal beneficiaries tax-free.
-Corporate-owned life insurance is paid for with corporate dollars; the death benefit goes to the corporation, where most of it generates a CDA credit that allows the corporation to pay tax-free capital dividends to heirs.
-Each has its place — for many incorporated professionals, the right answer is some of both.
+Personally-owned life insurance is paid for with after-tax personal dollars.
+The death benefit goes directly to your named personal beneficiaries tax-free.
+Corporate-owned life insurance is paid for with corporate dollars.
+The death benefit goes to the corporation, where most of it generates a CDA credit that allows the corporation to pay tax-free capital dividends to heirs.
+Each has its place.
+For many incorporated professionals, the right answer is some of both.

 What happens if I sell or wind up my corporation?